MindscapeHQ/raygun4net/README.md

 * If you are using WinRT, the transmitted version number will be that of the Windows Store package, set in in Package.appxmanifest (under Packaging).

 * You can also set an arbitrary number of tags (as an array of strings), i.e. for tagging builds.
 This is optional and will be transmitted in addition to the version number above.

+#### Custom data

+Providing additional name-value custom data is also available as an overload on Send().

 ## Troubleshooting